 Also, keep in mind that you may need to write down any instructions that the nurse or doctor gives you.
 So, have a pen and paper handy.

 Another way you can be prepared is by learning first aid and CPR for infants.
-The hospital may offer these classes or you can check online (eg, American Red Cross or the American Heart Association).
+The hospital may offer these classes or you can check online (American Red Cross or the American Heart Association).

-If your newborn has any of the following, call your doctor immediately: Rectal temperature above 100.4°F (38°C) Rectal temperature below 97.8°F (36.5°C)Any breathing problems, like difficulty breathing or fast breathing Other signs of not getting enough oxygen, like blue lips or fingernailsExtreme tiredness or drowsiness, difficulty awakeningIs limpSigns of dehydration (wetting less than six diapers in 24 hours, sunken eyes, sunken soft spot, no tears when crying)Soft spot on the top of the head looks swollenSeizureYellowish skin or eyesBloody urine, stool, or vomitInjury to any part of the body, especially the head
+If your newborn has any of the following, call your doctor immediately: Rectal temperature above 100.4°F (38°C) Rectal temperature below 97.8°F (36.5°C)Any breathing problems, like difficulty breathing or fast breathing Other signs of not getting enough oxygen, like blue lips, nose, or fingernailsExtreme tiredness or drowsiness, difficulty awakeningIs limpSigns of dehydration, such as wetting less than six diapers in 24 hours, sunken eyes, sunken soft spot, no tears when cryingSoft spot on the top of the head looks swollenSeizureBloody urine, stool, or vomitInjury to any part of the body, especially the head

-If you are extremely concerned and you think the situation is an emergency, call 911 to have an ambulance come.
+If you are extremely concerned and you think the situation is an emergency, call for medical help right away.

 You can care for your newborn’s health by knowing which symptoms to watch out for and by being prepared if medical care is needed.
 Remember that many moms and dads have felt the same way you do and have reached out for help and guidance from doctors and nurses.
 If at any time you feel concerned about your little one’s health, call the doctor.